Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 Seal Ragdoll Cat FAQs

-Now that you’ve seen our lovely collection of pictures of seal point Raggies, you must have a very good idea of what these gorgeous cats look like.
+Now that you’ve seen our lovely collection of pictures of seal point Raggies, you must have a perfect idea of what these gorgeous cats look like.

 Are seal point Ragdoll cats born with their trademark brown fur?